Reverse Engineering Software | What is Reverse Engineering? | Autodesk

 An engineer acquires data, often by disassembling a product and 3D-scanning its parts, which generates digital point clouds of the parts.
 The engineer may also test the parts to learn more about their design intent.
 During post-processing, the engineer converts the point clouds into mesh models with reverse engineering software and then manually edits the meshes.

-Next, the mesh is converted to a parametric model (US site) with solid surfaces, where the engineer can make improvements and dimensional changes.
-Finally, the engineer reviews the models against the initial scans and may begin the iterative prototyping process .
+Next, the mesh is converted to a parametric model with solid surfaces, where the engineer can make improvements and dimensional changes.
+Finally, the engineer reviews the models against the initial scans and may begin the iterative prototyping process.